 In Instagram terminology, an outbound marketing approach is all about establishing relationships with other Instagram users and businesses.
-Therefore, a new focus is being placed on relationships between users by social media platforms like Facebook, Instagram, and others.
+Therefore, a new focus is being placed on relationships between users through social media platforms like Facebook, Instagram, and others.

 What are the outbound marketing fundamental concepts?

 An outbound marketing strategy uses various methods to reach a broad audience.
-Cold emailing, cold phoning, trade exhibitions and content syndication are a few examples of these methods.
+Cold emailing, cold phoning, trade exhibitions, and content syndication are a few examples of these methods.

 What exactly is an outbound process?